|

 Where are you going?
 I must know,

-as your paws track through the snow.
+your paws track through the snow.

 Call to me from where you are.